 No. 13 Alabama 36, Vanderbilt 26

-Quarterback Freddie Kitchens ran 15 yards for a touchdown on fourth-and-2, safety Kevin Jackson scored on a 44-yard interception return and the Crimson Tide converted a fumble recovery into a TD to give Alabama a 36-18 lead late in the third period.
+That’s when Kitchens converted a fourth-and-2 into a 15-yard TD, safety Kevin Jackson scored on a 44-yard interception return and the Crimson Tide converted a fumble recovery into a TD for a 36-18 lead.

-The punter took the snap and watched as the middle of Alabama’s return team raced downfield to block.
-Marinangel followed them, got about 30 yards before anyone noticed, then broke one tackle and sprinted untouched the last 40 yards for the score.
+Marinangel took the snap and watched as the middle of Alabama’s return team raced downfield to block.
+The punter followed them, got about 30 yards before anyone noticed, then broke one tackle and sprinted untouched the last 40 yards for the score.